GOVTNZ/web-standards/guidance/assessment/tests/a11y/keyboard.md

 Also remember that unlike screen readers, you won’t see focus move to everything on the page.
 Items that you can’t interact with, like headings or body text, don’t take keyboard focus.
 But items like forms, links, carousel controls, buttons, videos, dialog boxes do need interaction, so when they get keyboard focus, it should be visible.

+##### More about Popup boxes

+Popup boxes (sometimes called modal or lightboxes) are meant to stop the user from doing anything else on the page until they’ve finished with the box.
+An example is an image gallery lightbox — while viewing the images, the page content behind it is not available.

+Typically the rest of the page will be partly dimmed to show that mouse users can’t click on anything outside the box.
+Keyboard focus should also be trapped within the box, and all content outside it should be unavailable to user interaction, including assistive technologies like screen readers.

 </div>

 #### How to test